 You’d get fewer cups, about 20 cups per pound but possibly more depending on if you like your cold-brew coffee with more water or less.

-French press coffee uses the 1:12 ratio, so a pound of coffee would produce 19 cups.
-Pour-over coffee follows the 1:17 ratio, which is approximately 34 cups per pound.
+French press coffee, drip coffee makers, and pour-over coffee follows the 1:17 ratio, which is approximately 34 cups per pound.

 Espresso, which is highly caffeinated and thus meant to be consumed in small quantities, follows the 1:2 coffee-to-water ratio.
 That’s 32 shots of espresso.
-A shot is about two ounces versus six to eight ounces for a standard cup of coffee.
+An espresso shot is about two ounces versus six to eight ounces for a standard cup of coffee.

 If you’re buying whole coffee beans, then you’ll grind them before you brew them.
 Grinding reduces the size of the coffee bean, but more so than that, you lose some of the coffee in the bean as well.